zhangsong2468/daos/src/README.md

 > :warning: **Warning:** CaRT is under heavy development.
 Use at your own risk.

 CaRT is an open-source RPC transport layer for Big Data and Exascale HPC.
-It supports both traditional P2P RPC delivering and collective RPC which invokes the RPC at a group of target servers with a scalable tree-based message propagating.
+It supports both traditional P2P RPC delivering and **collective RPC which invokes the RPC at a group of target servers with a scalable tree-based message propagating** **(collective RPC: 从服务端的group of targets发起的collective RPC)**.

 # Gurt Useful Routines and Types (GURT)